openshift/hive/docs/clusterpools.md

   size: 1
 ```

-**Note** When you use installConfigSecretTemplate Hive managed machinepools are disabled
+**Note** When you use installConfigSecretTemplate you will most likely want to disable MachinePools, so that Hive does not reconcile away from the machine config specified in install-config.yaml